DallanQ/race_for_the_galaxy/Manual.md

 > Icon of a white arrow faced right with dollar, a blue box and a hand holding a card with +2 inside and an icon of a white arrow faced right with dollar, a blue box and a hand holding a card with +3 inside.

-Draw 1, 2, or 3 more cards when selling a good of the indicated kind (blue box).

 > Icon of a white arrow faced right with dollar, a brown box and a hand holding a card with +1 inside and an icon of a white arrow faced right with dollar, a brown box and a hand holding a card with +2 inside.

-Draw 1, 2, or 3 more cards when selling a good of the indicated kind (brown box).

 > Icon of a white arrow faced right with dollar, a green box and a hand holding a card with +1 insid and an icon of a white arrow faced right with dollar, a green box and a hand holding a card with +2 inside.

-Draw 1, 2, or 3 more cards when selling a good of the indicated kind (green box).
+Draw 1, 2, or 3 more cards when selling a good of the indicated kind (blue, green, brown, and yellow boxes).

 #### This World´S Good (page 10)